frenetic-lang/tutorials/OxRepeater/index.md

   * `topo=single,4` creates a network with one switch and four hosts.

   * `--mac` sets the hosts' mac addresses to 1, 2, 3, and 4 (instead
-    of random numbers).
-This makes debugging a lot easier.
+    of random numbers) which makes debugging much easier.

-  * `--arp` statically configures the ARP tables on all hosts, so you don't have to deal with ARP broadcast traffic.
+  * `--arp` statically configures the ARP tables on all hosts, so we don't have to deal with ARP broadcast traffic.

-  * `--controller=remote` directs the switches to connect to your controller (instead of using a default, built-in controller).
+  * `--controller=remote` directs the switches to connect to our controller (instead of a default, built-in controller).

-- After Mininet launches, it will print the network topology and then drop you into the Mininet prompt:
+- After Mininet launches, it will print the network topology and then drop you into the Mininet command-line interface:

   `mininet>`

 - Start your controller back in the original terminal:

   ~~~
-  $ ./Repeater.d.byte
+  $ ./Repeater.native
   ~~~

-  It should print `[Ox] Controller launching...` and then you should see switch 1 connecting to the controller:
-  `[Ox] switch 1 connected`.
+  It should print `[Ox] Controller launching...` and then you should see switch 1 connecting to the controller: `[Ox] switch 1 connected`.

-- From the Mininet prompt, you can make your hosts ping each other:
+- From the Mininet prompt, ping from one host to another:

   ~~~
   mininet> h1 ping h2